Data updated daily

 The consumer discretionary sector is one of the larger constituents of the broader stock market.
 Having exposure to this important S&P 500 component is important for any well-diversified investment strategy.

-With that in mind, we’ve compiled a list of all 290 consumer discretionary stocks along with important investing metrics, which you can download below:
+With that in mind, we’ve compiled a list of over 250 consumer discretionary stocks along with important investing metrics, which you can download below:

-The list of 290 consumer discretionary stocks was derived from three major sector ETFs:
+The list of consumer discretionary stocks was derived from these major sector ETFs:

 Keep reading this article to learn about the merits of investing in consumer discretionary stocks.